zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

   an arms-length cable?
 - Would the doctor desire to tape a cup/puck unit to the patient and leave it there to free up hands while listening?
 - What do doctors currently use for pulse oximetry, and how is it sterilized between patients?
+- Does the Doctor need both oximetry and lung audio info at exactly the same time?

 ### Solution Space 1:   Quick and Simple and Dirty - Stethoscope Only ###